Director of the Centre for the Study of the Legacies of British Slavery

 'Slave-owners compensation to Sketches of Character subscribers' in Tim Barringer, Gillian Forrester and Barbaro Martinez-Ruiz (eds.)
 Art and Emancipation in Jamaica.
 Isaac Mendes Belisario and his Worlds (Yale University Press, 2007), pp. 542-55.

 Katie Donington received a BA in English Literature and History (2005) and an MA in Art Gallery and Museum Studies (2007) from the University of Leeds.
 She worked for the Imperial War Museum, London for two years before leaving to pursue her doctoral research.
 Her PhD, 'The benevolent merchant?
 George Hibbert and the representation of West Indian mercantile identity', was attached to the first phase of the ESRC funded Legacies of British Slave-ownership project at UCL.
 She was awarded her doctorate in 2013 and then became a Research Associate on the second phase of the project.
 Her research examined the structures and significance of British slave-ownership in Jamaica between 1763 and 1833.
 She is particularly interested in public histories of British slavery and worked in 2013-2014 on an Arts Council funded Share Academy education project alongside Hackney Museum.
 She is currently a Lecturer in History in the Department of Law and Social Sciences at London South Bank University.
 Her study of the Hibbert family, The bonds of family.
-Slavery, commerce and culture in the British Atlantic world will be published by Manchester University Press in November 2019.
+Slavery, commerce and culture in the British Atlantic world was published by Manchester University Press in November 2019.

 Kristy Warren, was one of the post-doctoral Research Associates on the second LBS project.
 She completed her PhD at the University of Warwick in 2012.
 Her thesis investigated the extent to which the positions taken by Bermudian politicians and social commentators, concerning the question of independence in the British Overseas Territory, are informed by their lived experiences and understandings of the island’s past.
 Prior to starting the PhD, she worked at The National Archives in Kew on a Heritage Lottery Funded cataloguing and outreach project entitled Your Caribbean Heritage.
 She is interested in the ways in which people remember, interpret, and value the past.
 Kristy is currently a post-doctoral fellow on the Common Cause Research project in the Centre for Research in Race and Rights at the University of Nottingham.

 James was awarded his PhD in 2018.
 His thesis on 'The Dawkins Family in Jamaica and England, 1664-1833' investigated the slave-owning presence of the Dawkins family in Jamaica and Britain.
 James graduated in History & Politics from De Montfort University (2006) and in Social Science Research Methods from Cardiff University (2010).
 He has undertaken a series of research based internships in between periods of study working at institutions including the British Youth Council, the Centre for Economic and Social Inclusion, and the Education and Employers Taskforce.
 James is currently working as Research Fellow on a project hosted by Nottingham and Nottingham Trent Universities into the historical connections between Nottingham’s universities and transatlantic slavery.